-Do you approve the proposed law for the alteration of the Constitution entitled 'An act to alter the Constitution' so as to omit certain words relating to the people of the Aboriginal race in any state so that Aboriginals are to be counted in reckoning the population?

-The majority of Australians voted 'Yes,' and this Referendum had the highest ever YES vote recorded in a Federal Referendum with 90.77% in favour of amendment.

-So 51(xxvii) was deleted from the Constitution and the words 'other than the Aboriginal people in any state' were removed from 51(xxvi).
-But strangely, and I haven't done my homework on this but I'm doing it, but people tell me that it was some kind of oversight; I don't believe it, but anyway, Section 25 was not removed.
+Do you approve the proposed law for the alteration of the Constitution entitled 'An Act to alter the Constitution' so as to omit certain words relating to the people of the Aboriginal race in any state so that Aboriginals are to be counted in reckoning the population?
+The majority of Australians voted 'Yes,' and this Referendum had the highest ever YES vote recorded in a Federal referendum with 90.77% in favour of amendment. so 51(xxvii) was deleted from the Constitution and the words "other than the Aboriginal people in any state" were removed from 51(xxvi).
+But strangely, and I haven't done my homework on this but I'm doing it, but people tell me that it was some kind of oversight; I don't believe it, but anyway, Section 25 was not DONDUNSTANFOUNDATION Prof Marcia Langton 2 June 2015 removed.
 Let's have a look at Section 25.
 So this remains in our Constitution.
-We'll go to [0:26:58.4], and it reads: 'Provision as to races disqualified from voting.'
+We'll go to [0:26:58.4], and it reads: "Provision as to races disqualified from voting."
 This remains in our Constitution.

-For the purposes of the last section, if by the law of any State all persons of any race are disqualified from voting at elections for the more numerous House of the Parliament of the State, then, in reckoning the number of the people of the State or of the Commonwealth, persons of the race resident in that State shall not be counted.
+"For the purposes of the last section, if by the law of any State all persons of any race are disqualified from voting at elections for the more numerous House of the Parliament of the State, then, in reckoning the number of the people of the State or of the Commonwealth, persons of the race resident in that State shall not be counted."

-Let me now take you to the Expert Panel recommendations.

-Expert Panel Recommendations:

-Remove Section 25 - which says the States can ban people from voting based on their race;

-Remove section 51(xxvi) - which can be used to pass laws that discriminate against people based on their race;

-Insert a new section 51A - to recognise Aboriginal and Torres Strait Islander peoples and to preserve the Australian Government's ability to pass laws for the benefit of Aboriginal and Torres Strait Islander peoples;

-Insert a new section 116A, banning racial discrimination by government; and

-Insert a new section 127A, recognising Aboriginal and Torres Strait Islander languages were this country's first tongues, while confirming that English is Australia's national language.
+2 June 2015 Let me now take you to the Expert Panel recommendations.
+Expert Panel Recommendations "Remove Section 25 - which says the States can ban people from voting based on their race; Remove section 51(xxvi) - which can be used to pass laws that discriminate against people based on their race;" "Insert a new section 51A - to recognise Aboriginal and Torres Strait Islander peoples and to preserve the Australian Government's ability to pass laws for the benefit of Aboriginal and Torres Strait Islander peoples; Insert a new section 116A, banning racial discrimination by government; and Insert a new section 127A, recognising Aboriginal and Torres Strait Islander languages were this country's first Prof Marcia Langton

-What Prime Minister Abbott has said, is that he wants to recognise indigenous Australians, but like the constitutional conservatives, rejects proposed amendments 116A, that constitute what he calls a 'one clause bill of rights.'
+2 June 2015 tongues, while confirming that English is Australia's national language."
+Prime Minister Abbott has said is that he wants to recognise indigenous Australians, but like the constitutional conservatives, rejects proposed amendments 116A, that constitute what he calls a 'one clause bill of rights.'
 Most sensible people agree that Section 25 should be removed.
-I wrote in Meanjin a few years ago: Section 25 which was not the subject of the questions put in the '67 Referendum and which remains in the Constitution, is more difficult to comprehend.
+I wrote in Meanjin a few years ago.
+"Section 25 which was not the subject of the questions put in the '67 Referendum and which remains in the Constitution, is more difficult to comprehend.
 According to constitutional law scholar Brian Costar, this 'obscure, puzzling, contested but largely neglected Section 25 of the constitution mandates not who should have the vote but how many House of Representatives divisions each state shall be entitled to.
-Some constitutional lawyers assert that it is 'a mild deterrent to discrimination on racial grounds ... while others view it as 'odious and outmoded'.

-Harold Holt stated:

-We believe the provision should be taken out of the Constitution because it is outmoded and misleading, and gives cause for criticism both inside and outside Australia by people unaware of the actual situation. ['Referendum Statement by the Prime Minister, Mr Harold Holt.'
-National Archives of Australia: A4940, C4257, p.
-204.]
+Some constitutional lawyers assert that it is 'a mild deterrent to discrimination on racial grounds'," as he was saying, "while others view it as 'odious and outmoded'."
+Harold Holt stated: We believe the provision should be taken out of the Constitution because it is outmoded and misleading, and gives cause for criticism both inside and outside Australia by people unaware of the actual situation." ["Referendum Statement by the Prime Minister, Mr Harold Holt."
+National Archives of Australia: A4940, C4257, page 204.]